linkerd/linkerd-examples/k8s-daemonset/README.md

 l5d-dswzp   2/2       Running   0          14h
 ```

-Next save the YAML configuration below as `hello-world.yml` and install the
+Next, save the YAML configuration below as `hello-world.yml` and install the
 `hello-world` using `kubectl apply -f hello-world.yml`

 Notice that we are applying this to the `default` namespace instead of
 `linkerd`.
+We want to seperate our sample app in its own data plane and not
+add it to the `linkerd` namespace, which is our control plane.

 ```yaml
 ---